 The way they practice and the way we practice, it’s really interesting to see.
 It’s tough, because you have to bite your tongue at some things.
 They do some things that you want to tell them not to do, but you can’t really say that because you don’t want to offend them, because obviously that’s how they were taught.

 While Lora went to Ghana to volunteer at the clinic, she also really enjoyed her time at the children’s home:

 Oh the children’s home was great!
 And the kids are so lovely, they’re just really well-mannered.
-It sounds odd, but the orphans actually had a lot compared a lot of to the other children.
+It sounds odd, but the children actually had a lot compared a lot of to the other children.
 They had healthcare, they had all got chaperoned to school, they all had backpacks, toothbrushes, everything like that.
 Like a lot of the kids you would see in the more rural villages didn’t have anything.
 And it’s mad too, you never think you’d say that the children actually had a lot, but compared to what other kids had, they actually did.
 This is due to the support of Arms Around the Child and the money donated straight from the volunteer fees.

-We actually went out in the community to the rural villages to do the baby weigh-in clinic, to make sure the babies weren’t losing loads of weight and stuff, and that’s where you really saw the difference.
+We actually went out in the community to the rural villages to do the baby weigh-in clinic, to make sure the babies weren’t losing loads of weight, and that’s where you really saw the difference.

 She had some great stories about working with the kids in the children’s home;